Dennis-D-Developer/carwash-website/README.md

 ## What I Learned
 This project helped me improve my understanding of:

-- Responsive web design
+- Responsive web design using media queries
-- Website structure and organization
+- Structuring and organizing multi-page websites
 - Frontend development workflow
 - Using Git and GitHub to manage and publish projects
 - Turning an idea into a complete working website

-## Future Plans

-In the future, I plan to expand this project by adding backend functionality, a working booking system, and database integration.

 ## Author
 Dennis Uka
 Frontend Developer